thachnn/bundled/README.md

 * Adding unit, or functional tests
 * Triaging GitHub issues -- especially determining whether an issue still persists or is reproducible.
 * [Searching #webpack on twitter](https://twitter.com/search?q=webpack) and helping someone else who needs help
-* Teaching others how to contribute to one of the many webpack's repos!
+* Teaching others how to contribute to one of the many webpack’s repos!
-* [Blogging, speaking about, or creating tutorials](https://github.com/webpack-contrib/awesome-webpack) about one of webpack's many features.
+* [Blogging, speaking about, or creating tutorials](https://github.com/webpack-contrib/awesome-webpack) about one of webpack’s many features.
 * Helping others in our webpack [gitter channel](https://gitter.im/webpack/webpack).

 If you are worried or don't know where to start, you can **always** reach out to [Sean Larkin (@TheLarkInn) on Twitter](https://twitter.com/thelarkinn) or simply submit an issue and a maintainer can help give you guidance!

 We have also started a series on our [Medium Publication](https://medium.com/webpack) called [The Contributor's Guide to webpack](https://medium.com/webpack/contributors-guide/home).
 We welcome you to read it and post any questions or responses if you still need help.

 _Looking to speak about webpack?_ We'd **love** to review your talk abstract/CFP!
-You can email it to webpack [at] opencollective [dot] com and we can give pointers or tips!!!
+You can email it to webpack@opencollective.com and we can give pointers or tips!!!

 <h3 align="center">Creating your own plugins and loaders</h3>